GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

   ...and note the codename displayed.

-  *pygplates* will then be installed to ``/usr/lib/pygplates/revision@PYGPLATES_REVISION@/``.
+  PyGPlates will then be installed to ``/usr/lib/pygplates/revision@PYGPLATES_REVISION@/``.

   .. note:: Ubuntu ``.deb`` packages are not available for internal (non-public) releases.

-In the next section we will tell Python how to find our pre-built (or compiled) *pygplates* installation.
+In the next section we will tell Python how to find our pre-built (or compiled) pyGPlates installation.

 .. _pygplates_getting_started_installation_telling_python_how_to_find_pygplates:

-Telling Python how to find pygplates
+Telling Python how to find pyGPlates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The easiest, but least flexible, way to tell Python how to find *pygplates* is to directly modify your python scripts before they ``import pygplates``.
+The easiest, but least flexible, way to tell Python how to find pyGPlates is to directly modify your python scripts before they ``import pygplates``.
 The following example demonstrates this:
 ::